One Democrat's Hunt For The Hidden Obamacare Replacement Bill

 "We have no idea right now what they're considering," he said of his Republican colleagues.

 When the location of that room leaked on Twitter late Thursday morning, reporters filled the hallway outside the room's door on the first floor of the U.S. Capitol.
-Pallone, along with his Democratic colleagues, U.S. Reps.
-Jan Schakowsky, from Illinois, and Joseph Crowley, from New York, also stopped by.
+Pallone, along with his Democratic House colleagues Jan Schakowsky, from Illinois, and Joseph Crowley, from New York, also stopped by.

 But when they went in, the room was empty.

-Note: A previous version of this story misspelled a reference to Kevin McCarthy's last name as Macarthy.